Ocala Demands: Demands

 a: That our national legislation shall be so framed in the future as not to build up one industry at the expense of another.

 b: We further demand a removal of the existing heavy tariff tax from the necessities of life that the poor of our land must have.

 c: We further demand a just and equitable system of graduated tax on incomes.

-d: We believe that the money of the county should be kept as much as possible in the hands of the people, and hence we demand that all national and state revenues shall be limited to the necessary expenses of the government economically and honestly administered.
+d: We believe that the money of the country should be kept as much as possible in the hands of the people, and hence we demand that all national and state revenues shall be limited to the necessary expenses of the government economically and honestly administered.

 e: We demand the most rigid, honest and just state and national government control and supervision of the means of public communication and transportation, and if this control and supervision does not remove the abuse now existing, we demand the government ownership of such means of communication and transportation.

 f: We demand that the Congress of the United States submit an amendment to the Constitution providing for the election of United States senators by direct vote of the people of each state.